rsvptr/crypticcomm/README.md

 ## Overview

 **CrypticComm** is a hands-on web app for experimenting with secure RSA communication between two groups (or users), designed for cryptography courses, demonstrations, and learning.
-It provides a step-by-step workflow for key generation, message encryption, and decryption—**all within your browser, powered by Python and Streamlit**.
-No SageMath, no server-side processing: all cryptography is done locally for maximum privacy and transparency.
+It provides a step-by-step workflow for key generation, message encryption, and decryptio - **all within your browser, powered by Python and Streamlit**.
+No server-side processing: all cryptography is done locally for maximum privacy and transparency.

 ---